cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   e.g. by use of a key-derivation function, the clear-text password SHOULD BE encoded according to {{?RFC8265}}.

-- The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting, as in the symmetric setting transcripts must be generated using ordered string concatenation.
+- The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting, as in the symmetric setting transcripts and concatenation of party identity strings as part of the channel identifier CI must be generated using ordered string concatenation.
   In this document we will provide test vectors for both, initiator-responder and symmetric settings.

 # CPace cipher suites {#CipherSuites}